llord1/llord1.github.io/LegalSurvey.md

 This question seeks to understand the current and future demand for multilingualism in lawyering, based on past lawyering experiences.
 These details may reveal sufficiencies as well as insufficiencies concerning the adequate legal representation of  Saint Lucian clients.
 Saint Lucia is a multilingual country, and a lawyer with multiple languages may stand a better chance of not only attracting a diverse and numerous clientele base; reduced language barriers would allow lawyers to better relay facts, arguments, and sentiments of clients with diverse backgrounds.

-10) Please indicate the language you use most often to communicate and your proficiency.

-a) Note: Selecting only "listen (understand)" encompasses scenarios where one can comprehend but not converse in a language.
+10a) Please indicate the language you use most often to communicate and your proficiency.
+Note: Selecting only "listen (understand)" encompasses scenarios where one can comprehend but not converse in a language.

 Row categories: First Language (most often used at home).